Posts Tagged implementations

 If you have done everything right, then the Go-live should be a non-event.
 But in order to ensure that there is no catastrophic fallout from the cut-over, you need to prepare.

 There is a good list of items that will help you to plan and prepare for the day that all eyes are on you and your launch.
-These steps are items that should be planned for early in the project, allowing for a smooth transition.
+These steps are items that should be planned for early in the project, allowing for a smooth transition and a better ERP Launch.

 These 12 items include such things as planning the ROI, Utilizing outside help if needed, getting buy-in from all levels of the organization and several other key planning topics.
 Take a look at this list and use it the next time you are planning an implementation, You might just save a few grey hairs.